Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 For example, if you have an emergency home repair or a large medical expense, you haven’t budgeted for it.
 Therefore, it only makes sense that you’re going to be frustrated.

+If you raise your rates, ensure the notice comes several months in advance.
 Then, make sure that the notice is conspicuous.
-It might even be helpful to reach out to your long-term clients in advance to let them know personally that your rates are going up.
+It might even be helpful to contact your long-term clients in advance to let them know personally that your rates are going up.

 There’s a good chance they’re going to understand why.
 They have stuck with you for a long time because you provide exceptional services.
 They understand that you are worth it.